Birational contraction of genus two tails in the moduli space of genus four curves I: Introduction

-\begin{ack} We would like to thank Brendan Hassett for sharing his ideas which run through this work, but especially \S\ref{SS:delta2}.
-The first author was partially supported by KIAS and Marshall University Summer Research Grant.
-The second author was supported by the Korea Science and Engineering Foundation (KOSEF) grant funded by the Korea government (MOST) (No. R01-2007-000-10948-0), and by the Special Research Grant of Sogang University.
+\begin{ack} We would like to thank Brendan Hassett for sharing his ideas which run through this work, especially \S\ref{SS:delta2}.
+We greatly benefited from conversations with Dave Swinarski, from whom we learned the computation in \S\ref{S:polarization} among other things about the GIT of pointed curves.
+We also thank the anonymous referees who very carefully examined the article, pointed out errors and gave numerous suggestions.
+The first author was partially supported by the following grants funded by the government of Korea: the Korea Institute for Advanced Study (KIAS) grant, NRF grant 2011-0030044 (SRC-GAIA), and NRF grant 2010-0010031.
+The second author was supported by the NRF funded by the Korea government(MEST) (No. 2010-0008752).

 \end{ack}